 - 12 tbsp unsalted butter, softened

 - ½ cup brown sugar, packed

 - 2 cups chocolate chips, plus more for topping the cookies

-Add the egg, vanilla extract, and mashed banana.
+- Add the egg, vanilla extract, and mashed bananas.
 Scrape down the sides of the bowl as necessary.

 - Little by little, add the dry ingredients to the wet, being careful not to over mix the dough.

 - Add the chocolate chips and walnuts and mix to combine.

 - Using a cookie scoop, portion the dough onto the prepared baking sheets.
 Top with some more chocolate chips, if you'd like.
 Bake for 9-12 minutes, or until the edges just begin to turn golden brown.

 - Allow the cookies to cool on the baking sheet for 5 minutes before removing them to a wire rack to finish cooling completely.